nidesant/secure-conf/HOWTO.md

     openssl dhparam -out dhparam.pem 4096

-Bit sizes can vary based on your cert and computational capabilities.
+Bit sizes can vary based on your cert and computational capabilities, but should be stronger than 1024 bits.

 Lastly, tell nginx to use it for DHE key-exchange: